Skin Yard: History

 The band was formed in January 1985 by Daniel House and Jack Endino, who were subsequently joined by Ben McMillan and Matt Cameron.
 Skin Yard played its first official concert on June 7, 1985, opening for the U-Men.
+A few months later, Skin Yard contributed two songs to the now-renowned Deep Six compilation.
+In addition to featuring the first commercial recordings of Malfunkshun, Melvins, Soundgarden, and Skin Yard, this album was the first to showcase the early grunge sound.
+In 1987, Skin Yard released their self-titled debut album and their first single, "Gelatin Babies".